alexbrunius/ihmp/index.md

 # Changelog:

+## 1.10.3.6
+- Made Italian Claims on France Focus more available (when any of the possible states are owned by Vichy).
+- Changed events for Italian Claims on France to transfer territory up to the Rhone if Germany agrees.
+- German Air Innovation NF now prioritizes airbases in Württemberg, Brandenburg and Königsberg.
+- Added is_core limits to integrate war economy factories.
+- Changed effect tooltip for intergrate war economy, to reflect changes in the event (no puppet, but +20% fascism support for Balkan states).
+- Romanian factories no longer spawn in states that are likely to be lost.
+- Made intervene in Vichy decisions available to UK.
+- Free French Appeal to Overseas NF random weights made more historical (including Indochina and North Africa always staying with Vichy and Central Africa always going to Free France).
+Other places have 80% chance of flipping to Free France.
+- Updated France AI plans slightly.
+- Canadian NF Polymer corporation now gives rubber factories instead of synth fuel.

 ## 1.10.3.5
 - Lowered local supply from VP from 0.4 to 0.2.
 - Soviet Lessons of War NF now gives a research slot.